12 White Sand Beaches on the Greek Islands

 Navagio Beach, Zakynthos

 Navagio Beach is one of the most iconic beaches in Greece, but not necessarily because of its long stretch of white sand.
-Instead, Navagio Beach, also known as ‘Shipwreck Beach,’ is best known for its shipwreck.
+Instead, Navagio, also known as ‘Shipwreck Beach,’ is best known for its shipwreck.
 This shipwreck is a fascinating sight, best viewed from the towering limestone cliffs surrounding Navagio.

 Read also: Incredible Secret Spots on Greek Islands